Deoxiribose/Deoxiribose/README.md

 - 👋 Hi, I’m Jacob!
 - 👀 I’m interested in biology and analytics!
-- 🌱 I’m currently learning interactive coding with C++ and Python.
+- 🌱 I’m currently learning interactive coding with C# and Python.
 - 💞️ I’m looking to collaborate on anything for experience!